ehildt/acap/README.md

 ## Caching Insights

-Every config object is represented by it's namespace and is stored for 300 seconds by default.
-To change this behavior simply update the `CACHE_MANAGER_TTL`.
-Setting it to 0 disables the expiration (ttl) for that particular namespace.
-Whenever the config object is altered, the ttl is being reset to 300 seconds (fallback) or whatever you have provided in the `CACHE_MANAGER_TTL`.
-There is a caveat though.
-Redis cache is a simple in-memory key-value storage.
-This means there is no such thing as a namespace ales custom implemented.
-The postfix is such a custom implementation of a namespace.
-Let's say your namespace is MY_TEST_CONFIG, then the postfix will be appended and your namespace turns into MY_TEST_CONFIG_\<postfix>\.
-If the namespace-postfix combination is not unique, then all the services which use the same redis in-memory cache will alienate to use the same config object aka namespace.
-In other words, the same redis cache can be used in multiple services and it does not care for any namespaces nor does it provide any solution for handling nested objects.
-All it does is plainly save key-value pairs.
-This config-manager tries to address the namespace issue and implements a naive way to handle the key-value pairs inside namespace-postfix combination.
+1. Every config object is represented by it's **realm**.
+   1. A realm is a simple combination of a namespace and a postfix.
+   2. Sharing the same postfix with other services will leak the namespaces and thus make the realms available to those services (aka Redis default behaviour).
+2. The realm is cached for 300 seconds by default and stored in the database till it's entirely deleted.
+3. The config objects can be added or deleted at any time.
+4. Adding or deleting a config object will also remove it from the database.
+5. If the last config object is deleted, then the realm is also deleted.
+6. If a realm expires, then it's removed from cache only and re-cached again on the next fetch.
+   1. To change this behavior simply update the `CACHE_MANAGER_TTL`.
+   2. Setting `CACHE_MANAGER_TTL` to 0 disables the expiration (ttl) for that particular **realm**.
+   3. Whenever a config object is altered, the ttl is being reset to 300 seconds (fallback) or whatever you have provided in the `CACHE_MANAGER_TTL`

+  The Redis cache is a simple in-memory key-value storage.
+This means that by default there is no such thing as a realm.
+Everything is stored per key.
+The namespace-postfix combination is a naive approach which tries to mitigate key-coaliltion when multiple services need to use the same redis cache and therefor need to be distinct.